 two Jinja-free template files using simple {{PLACEHOLDER}} substitution.

-The generator scripts (gen_companions.py, gen_venues.py,
+Each per-page generator (gen_companions.py, gen_venues.py,

 gen_feed.py is an exception: after the migration to D1-backed pagination